RobVerplanke/To-do-list-v2/README.md

 ## Features
 - Users can add new tasks with a title, description and an optional deadline.
 - Users can mark tasks as completed.
-- Users can edit tasks to update the title or deadline.
+- Users can edit tasks to update the title, description or deadline.
 - Users can change priority status.
 - Users can include notes.
 - Users can delete tasks.